dm4th/personal-website/info/career/google.md

 - Google Sheets
 - Google Slides
 - Internal Google Tooling
-###### Description
+#### Description
-At this time I also took over forecasting for GSuite revenue.
-The system what was in place already was pretty solid and I didn't deviate from it much at the end of the day, but I did build a quick machine learning model alongside the old model just to validate and make sure of the numbers.
-There were definitely some hiccups from time to time, and having to explain those to central finance was a great learning experience in relaying information, but for the most part I was within reasonable limits for all of the months I forecasted.
-The model I built was using internal Google tooling again, where all you needed was a time series and some key factors for performance I found using a PCA exercise.
-It was embedded right in the SQL and ran automatically along with the other pipelines we had going.
-It was a really cool project to work on, but the tooling made it so easy that I don;t really even think anything other than the PCA is supar applicable to other projects I've done.
+During this period, I assumed responsibility for forecasting GSuite revenue.
+While the existing forecasting system was robust and required minimal modifications, I decided to build a machine learning model in parallel to validate and enhance the accuracy of the numbers.
+Although occasional challenges emerged, explaining the discrepancies to central finance provided valuable experience in conveying information effectively.
+The model I developed utilized internal Google tooling, leveraging time series data and key performance factors identified through a PCA exercise.
+These components were seamlessly integrated into the SQL pipeline, which ran automatically alongside other data processes.
+This project was intellectually stimulating, and while the majority of the tools used were specific to Google, the PCA methodology holds broader applicability.

-#### Google Apps Script Teaching
+### Google Apps Script Teaching
-###### Key Technologies
+#### Key Technologies
 - Google Apps Script
 - Google Slides
 - Google Sheets
+#### Description
-###### DescriptionThe rest of the team was very skilled at google sheets and financanial modeling, and some people were also extremely skilled at SQL and dashboard building, but no one knew how to script.
-Google Apps Script is a super convenient way to fun asynchronous jobs within a google sheet and can make a sheet feel like a web dashboard.
-After building some cool automations like the forecast cube and some work ont eh P&L's, the team wanted to learn a bit more about how they could use it in their models.
-I put together a short course to teach them how I built some of the stuff I built.
-It was a gerat way to teach someone already familiar with Excel/Sheets how to script because its an environment native to them and they understand what the end goal is and how the process should look.
-I have definitely used similar concepts later on to teach other team members how to script.
+While my team excelled in Google Sheets and financial modeling, scripting skills were lacking.
+Google Apps Script provided a convenient means to run asynchronous jobs within a Google Sheet, transforming it into a dynamic web dashboard.
+After successfully automating various tasks, such as the forecast cube and P&L work, team members expressed interest in learning more about how to leverage this tool in their own models.
+In response, I developed a concise training course to teach them the process behind my creations.
+The familiarity of the Google Sheets environment enabled the team to grasp the concepts easily and appreciate the potential of scripting.
+This teaching experience served as a foundation for future instances where I shared my knowledge and skills with colleagues.

-## Leaving Google
+# Leaving Google

-After a year or so working at Google, and 9 months working from home, I know Google was not going to be the long-term stop for my career that I hoped it would be when I first joined.
-I missed the start-up feel FanDuel had.
-I love the ability to own something, amke mistakes, and be recognized for going above and beyond.
-Google never gave me that opportunity, granted I probably wasn't there long enough to let them give me taht chance.
-I also thought I was ready to lead a team myself, and when an opportunity presented itself to go back to sports betting in a leadership role, I took it full-steam ahead.
-I don;t regret going to or leaving Google when I did.
-I learned a good bit there about what I like, and a lot more about what I don't like.
-I would recommend people working in tech take a year or two to work at a big tech giant to see what processes look like at scale and what world-class programs looke like.
+After working at Google for approximately a year, including nine months of remote work during the COVID-19 pandemic, I realized that Google was not the long-term destination for my career that I had initially envisioned.
+I yearned for the startup atmosphere and the opportunity to take ownership, make mistakes, and be recognized for going above and beyond.
+While Google did not afford me that chance, I don't regret my decision to join or leave the company.
+My time at Google taught me invaluable lessons about my preferences and dislikes.
+I would recommend anyone in the tech industry to spend a year or two at a tech giant to gain insights into large-scale processes and witness world-class programs in action.